Meeting Location and Dates

 Purpose and Scope

-This conference is co-sponsored by the Universities Space Research Association (USRA), NASA, JPL, the National Science Foundation, and the United States Air Force.
+This conference is co-sponsored by the Universities Space Research Association (USRA), NASA, JPL, and the National Science Foundation.
 The focus will be on a broad range of topics related to space environments and their effects on space systems.

 Space environment hazards need to be considered during all phases of human and robotic space exploration, from the initial design of a space system architecture, through testing and construction of space systems hardware, and finally during mission operations in order to assure safe and reliable operations to meet program goals.
 Historical records from in-situ measurements of relevant environment parameters and space environment engineering design specifications provide the information necessary for characterizing the threat environments to be encountered during a mission.
 Design and construction of space systems to reliably operate in the design environments requires the use of space environmental effects modeling tools and testing in order to demonstrate that designs meet mission requirements.
 Once on orbit, space environment monitoring and measurements are required to support operational mitigation techniques that address hardware system and crew susceptibilities to extreme space weather events.